ReneNulschDE/mbapipy/README.md

   save_car_details: true              # save a json to the HA config directory with the features and states, please use this for debug only
   cars:                               # Optional block to overwrite car specific options
     - vin: FINXXXXXXXXXXXXX1          # required finorvin
       tire_warning: tirewarninglamp   # optional attributname for tire_warning binary sensor. some cars use tireWarningRollup or tirewarninglamp
+      name: Some Car                  # Optional name of the car to overwrite the default naming.
+Use "" to remove the name
     - vin: FINXXXXXXXXXXXXX2
       tire_warning: tireWarningRollup
 ```